AerWyn81/HeadBlocks/docs/config/config.md

   slotsRequired: -1
 ```

-It is possible to execute a command list when a player clicks on the head.
+You can execute a list of commands when a player clicks on a head.
-You can also define a number of slots required to execute the command with `slotsRequired`,
+Use `slotsRequired` to ensure the player has enough inventory space before executing commands,
-and you can randomize the commands executed.
+and enable `randomizeCommands` to execute commands in random order.

-?> Hex colors (format: {#ffffff}), placeholders, and centering (use: {center}) are supported
+?> Hex colors (format: {#ffffff}), placeholders, and text centering (use: {center}) are supported.

 #### Headclick - Pushback